-Recently, Voice123 asked if they could offer a guest post on my blog about how to handle directed sessions, and if I would contribute some of my experiences to their article.
-Whatever your feelings regarding online casting sites, I believe the content below brings valuable insights to voice actors dealing with live direction early in their careers, and as such I’m pleased to have it live here.
+Recently, Voice123 asked if they could offer a guest post on my blog about how to handle directed sessions and if I would contribute some of my experiences to their article.
+Whatever your feelings regarding online casting sites, I believe the content below on client communications brings valuable insights to voice actors dealing with live direction early in their careers, and as such I’m pleased to have it live here.
 Enjoy!

 Client Communications Checklist: How to be really successful at live direction